School Based Apprenticeship and Traineeships (SBAT)

 • Payroll tax rebate scheme - this allows employers to claim rebate under certain circumstances.

+Employers are supported throughout the term of the school based apprenticeship or traineeship by Training Services NSW.
 Employers can contact Training Services NSW to find out more or find out about how they can participate in the program.

 Call 13 28 11